-At June 30, 2019, the Village had \$2,513,725 invested with the North Carolina Capital Management Trust's Government Portfolio, which carried a credit rating of AAAm by Standard and Poor's.
-The Village's cash and investment policy identifies the specific investment types allowed for the Village, thus addressing its credit risk policy.
+At June 30, 2021, the Village had \$2,703,539 invested with the North Carolina Capital Management Trust's Government Portfolio, which carried a credit rating of AAAm by Standard and Poor's.
+The Village's cash and investment policy identifies the specific investment types allowed for the Village.